 People noted today's parallels with 1938, another mid-term election when Republicans reclaimed seats in Congress, that time a backlash against the New Deal.
 In the debate leading up to those elections, the WPA projects were a lightning rod.

-American-Made: The Enduring Legacy of the WPA: When FDR Put the Nation to Work In his overview, Nick Taylor, author of American-Made, observed that government support for the arts is always a tough sell to the American public.
+In his overview, Nick Taylor, author of American-Made, observed that government support for the arts is always a tough sell to the American public.
 He noted that federal contracts officers, too, weren’t used to dealing with artists.
 For instance, why couldn’t WPA artists all use the same type of paint, so they could order by the barrel?
 Peggy Bulger from the Library of Congress' American Folklife Center added to the picture of how music and folklore got preserved at a critical juncture.

 I made several points about the Writers’ Project and how it helped innovate in the wake of the newspaper closures of the 1930s.
 College kids with short resumés like Jim Thompson, Margaret Walker and Ralph Ellison got on their feet with WPA writing jobs, plus a firsthand sense of what writers contributed to society.
 The older jobless got a life raft, short term.
 My main point, though, was that the arts programs left a long-tailed creative connection to American life for decades afterward.
 FDR said at the time, "One hundred years from now, my administration will be known for its art, not its relief.”